Caroll asked: How can I get the film off my reading glasses?

 Steps to Clean the Glasses:

 - Spray a small amount of lens or window cleaner on each lens of the glasses.
 If your lenses have any coatings, refer to the manufacturer’s recommended cleaning solution.
+Do not use window cleaner on coated lenses as it may remove the coating.

 - Use the soft cloth to gently wipe away any debris or oils from the surface using a clean, microfiber cloth.